-Over the last few months, healthcare organisations have faced increasing challenges in the face of the COVID-19 global pandemic.
-As providers navigate the continued impact of the pandemic and look towards the future, prioritizing infection prevention efforts has never been more relevant to keep patients and local communities safe.
+Over the last few years, healthcare organisations have faced increasing challenges in the face of the COVID-19 global pandemic.
+As providers navigate the continued impact of the pandemic and look towards the future, prioritising infection prevention efforts has never been more relevant to keep patients and local communities safe.
 To assist you, we have put together a few points to help support your organisation’s infection prevention efforts.

 Gain organisation-wide support from key stakeholders